 The essence of web accessibility is to end all forms of discrimination that a person with or without a disability may experience while browsing the net.
 Thus, from a moral and ethical point of view, UX designers should comply with the standards set by ADA, Section 508, WCAG, and other relevant policies on accessibility.
 Complying with web accessibility standards has practical benefits too aside from litigation avoidance.
 Following accessibility standards also helps you have a good UX design and strong brand awareness.

-User Experience Professionals will be interested in this topic because web accessibility is necessary.
 Not following web accessibility standards and policies may result in costly lawsuits.
+Web accessibility is not only a legal requirement but is also necessary for good user experience.
 Moreover, accessibility standards are inclusive.
-UX professionals can better design products and services to be more usable, interactable and navigable to everyone.
+It is imperative that UX professionals understand accessibility to design products and services that are usable, interactable and navigable for everyone.